Recession Versus Depression and How to Tell the Difference

 During the Depression, there were many bank failures.
 This made people take their money out of the bank, known as a run on the bank.
 Fortunately, you don't have to hide your money under a mattress.

 If the United States were to experience an economic downturn on the scale of the Great Depression, your life would change dramatically.
 But it probably won't happen.
 There are seven reasons why a depression won't reoccur.
-The past Depression had taught the Fed how to avoid the next one.
+The main reason is that the past Depression taught the Fed how to avoid the next one.

 Bear Markets and Recessions

 Bear markets coincide with a recession.
-These 20 percent declines in stock market prices can also signal an impending recession or be the trigger that causes one.
+These 20% declines in stock market prices can also signal an impending recession.
+If the shock is bad enough, they can trigger the next one.